CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/AIW-Release-Notes.md

-# Azure Immersion Workshops Release Notes
+# Azure Immersion Workshops: Release Notes

 This document is degined to make partners aware on recent updates, fixes and future release for Azure Immersion workshops.